-Data on the number of households applying to local authorities for housing assistance under the Housing Wales Act 2014 and the number of homeless households in temporary accommodation for July to September 2018.
+Data on the number of households applying to local authorities for housing assistance under the Housing Wales Act 2014 and the number of households in temporary accommodation for July to September 2019.

 Households in temporary accommodation

-The data may be subject to quarterly fluctuations and seasonal factors such as holidays and weather.
+(a) The data may be subject to quarterly fluctuations and seasonal factors such as holidays and weather.
 These statistics are not seasonally adjusted.
+Quarterly data is sometimes revised at the end of the financial year and therefore the data should be treated with caution.

 Datasets and interactive tools